 Kinesthetic Learning: Definition and Examples

 Kinesthetic learning, or tactile learning, is all about hands-on experiences.
-In a world dominated by screens, this approach offers a powerful, physical way to engage with material—perfect for those who learn best by doing.
+While it might seem like we’re all hooked on our screens, a kinesthetic approach can be a great, physical way to engage with what we are learning.
+It’s the perfect approach for those who learn best by doing.

 It is one of the four main learning styles described by the VARK model.
 The four learning styles are Visual, Auditory, Reading/Writing, and Kinesthetic.
 While the concept of learning styles remains popular with educators and students, it is important to note that research has found that learning according to your preferred style does not appear to affect educational outcomes.